NIRCam Coronagraphic Imaging APT Template

 See also: Understanding JWST Exposure Times

-A Target ACQ must be completed by selecting a MULTIACCUM exposure configuration.
-Each exposure is configured by setting the readout pattern and characteristic parameters: Acq Readout Pattern and Acq Groups per Integration.
+The Acq Exposure Time fields specify the MULTIACCUM exposure configuration.
+Each exposure is specified by readout pattern and characteristic parameters: Acq Readout Pattern and Acq Groups/Int.

-All nine NIRCam readout patterns are available for the Target Acquistion: RAPID, BRIGHT1, BRIGHT2, SHALLOW2, SHALLOW4, MEDIUM2, MEDIUM8, DEEP2, DEEP8.
+All 9 NIRCam readout patterns are available for target acquistion: RAPID, BRIGHT1, BRIGHT2, SHALLOW2, SHALLOW4, MEDIUM2, MEDIUM8, DEEP2, and DEEP8.

-Note that Target ACQ images are taken using the 1282 (SW) or 642 (LW) subarray.
-For this reason, the number of groups per integration is not limited to 10 as in the Astrometric Confirmation Image and Science Exposure.
+Note that target acquisition images are taken using the 1282 (SW) or 642 (LW) subarray.
+For this reason, the number of groups per integration is not limited to 10 as in the astrometric confirmation image and science exposure.

 Acq Integrations/Exp, Acq Total Integrations, and Acq Total Exposure Time are not user changeable.
-For Target ACQ, Acq Integrations/Exp is always 1.
+For target acquisition, Acq Integrations/Exp is always 1.

 Obtain astrometric confirmation images?

 If Yes is selected, confirmation images are taken.
-These are two identical exposures using 1 SW SCA ( A2 for the occulter MASK210R, A4 for the occulter MASKSWB), or one LW SCA (A5 for all the LW occulters).
+These are 2 identical exposures returning data from either all 4 SW detectors or the single LW detector.
 Images are taken before and after the science exposures.
 The first one is taken before and the second taken after the pointing adjustment that moves the target from the target acquisition position to the location behind the selected coronagraphic mask.
-The filter for confirmation images is the same as the target acquistion filter in Acq Filter.
-(F210M for SW and F335M for LW).
+The filter for confirmation images is the same as the target acquistion filter in Acq Filter (F210M for SW and F335M for LW).

-The user configures the Astrometric Confirmation Image exposure time by setting the following parameters: Conf.
+The user configures the astrometric confirmation image exposure time by setting the following parameters: Conf.
 Readout Pattern, Conf.
-Groups/Int, Conf.
+Groups/Int, and Conf.
 Integrations/Exp.
 The maximum number of groups per integration is 10.
-The resulting exposure time is displayed in Conf.
+The resulting exposure time (not user changeable) is displayed in Conf.
 Total Exposure Time.
-Conf.
+Note that Conf.
 Total Dithers and Conf.
 Total Integration are not user changeable.
-For the Astrometric Confirmation Image Conf.
+For the astrometric confirmation image Conf.
 Total Dithers is always 1.